ayumu-tanaka/ayumu-tanaka.github.io/research.md

 **Working Papers**

-1. "Affiliate Ownership Structure Responses to FDI Liberalization Policies" (with Michael Ryan). [_SocArXiv_](https://doi.org/10.31235/osf.io/cdajf), November 2023. _Under Revision._
+1. "Multinational Firms' Responses to a Host Country Financial Crisis: The Case of Korea" (with Michael Ryan). [_SocArXiv_](https://doi.org/10.31235/osf.io/cdajf), September 2024. _Under Revision._
 2. "Estimating the Effects of GATT/WTO Membership on Trade Using Staggered Difference-in-Differences Design.” _SocArXiv_, November 2023. _Under Revision._